GoogleCloudPlatform/cloudbuild-test-runner-example/README.md

+🗄️ This repo has been archived, and is no longer maintained.

 ## A demo for running your tests with Cloud Container Builder

 This is a demo project for showing how to run unit tests with Cloud